freddolino-lab/ipod/README.md

 they still are designed to provide a non-trivial working example, and will likely take several hours to run on a decently powerful workstation.

+# Postprocessing tools

+We also include in this source code distribution the python programs needed for key postprocessing tasks from the accompamying manuscripts, namely those used for calling IPOD peaks and calling extended protein occupancy domains (EPODs).
+Documentation for these programs is included in the [postprocessing.md file][postproc-doc].

 ## Singularity Use

 Download and install singularity to your system.